 We love a good barbecue.
 Or "braai" as it is known in South Africa.
 I even made my own by cutting an aluminium beer barrel in half and mounting it in a frame which I welded together.
-Several inches of sand in the bottom of the barrel provides a nice base for the fire without the barrel getting damaged.
+Several inches of sand in the bottom of the barrel provides a nice base for the fire and prevents the barrel from damage.

 As luck would have it, no sooner had we lit our first barbecue here than it started raining.
 Undaunted, I kept cooking, under a fetchingly-coloured ladies' umbrella!